 The first shot of the 1812 War was fired near the west bank of the

-Jones of Dunkirk was the first soldier killed in the war.
-His resting
+James of Dunkirk was the first soldier killed in the war.

 WW II - Twelve